GrantWasil/Claude-Project/claude-engineer/ComprehensiveRules/abilities-and-effects.md

 2.2.4.
 Constant abilities remain in effect even if the card they're on is exhausted.

 ### 2.3.
 Event Abilities
 2.3.1.
-An event ability is an ability found in the text box of an event and is resolved when the event is played.
+An event ability is an ability found in the text box of an [event](card-types.md#events) and is resolved when the event is played.

 2.3.2.
-When an event is played, it is placed in its owner's discard pile before its ability resolves.
+When an event is played, it is placed in its owner's [discard pile](game-zones.md#discard-pile) before its ability resolves.

 2.3.3.
 An event ability must be resolved as completely as possible.
 Any part of the event ability that cannot be resolved is ignored.

 ### 2.4.
 Keyword Abilities
 2.4.1.
 A keyword or keyword ability is a card ability indicated with bold red text and that has specific associated rules.
+For more details, see the [Keywords](keywords.md) section.

 2.4.2.
 A keyword ability resolves automatically unless its definition includes the word "may."